winitzki/scall/tutorial/programming_dhall.md

 let y : RecordType2 = { a = 2, b = False }
 ```

-But the names `RecordType1` and `RecordType2` are no more than (locally defined) values that may be used as type aliases.
+But the names `RecordType1` and `RecordType2` are no more than (locally defined) values that are used as type aliases.
 Dhall does not distinguish `RecordType1` and `RecordType2` from each other or from the literal type expression `{ a : Natural, b : Bool }`.
-(The order of record fields is not significant.)
+(The order of record fields is also not significant.)
 So, the values `x` and `y` actually have the same type in that code.